Yellow Rail Coturnicops noveboracensis

 King Rail Rallus elegans

 King Rails are now a very difficult species to find and identify in the county, and thus there are very few modern reports.
 Clark found one along the 301 corridor many years ago in the swampy bottomlands, where there is currently still suitable habitat but is rapidly diminishing.
 As mentioned, in 2014 I discovered an accessible area off Heckscher Drive where I heard one calling for over 30 minutes in late spring.
 Due to the sensitivity of the habitat and the species’ tenuous hold in the county, I am reluctant to provide details on the location for fear of constant playback and harassment.
 In winter and early spring 2015, Marie and I recorded video of one under the boardwalk at Ringhaver Park; a bird previously reported by Carly Wainwright.
-Recent reports of the species from the salt marsh at Betz-Tiger Point are unaccepted.

 Virginia Rail Rallus limicola